avielzecharia/riddles/index.md

 - Alice may choose to whether start or not (ladies first), can she always win ?
 - If she do, describe alice strategy

+# MinDiv
+We define the MinDiv of number n to be the minimal number which is divided by all number from 1 to n.

+- Give a formula for DivMin(n)
+- How can you calculate MinDiv efficiently?